The Humanoid (film): Production

+Filming took place on-location in Eilat, Israel, and at Cinecittà Studios in Rome.
+Antonio Margheriti was the film's visual effects supervisor, and Enzo G. Castellari was the second unit director.

 Similarities with Star Wars

+There are numerous influences from Star Wars: A New Hope.
 A similar opening text crawl detailing current events in the film, the main villain wears a costume similar to that of Darth Vader and he commands a triangle-shaped spaceship resembling a Star Destroyer.
 Many of the sets, costumes and vehicles also appear similar in design and the director, Aldo Lado, goes by the alias "George B. Lewis" in reference to George Lucas.